EightMedia/styleguide.js/README.md

 ### How to use
 You can add comments to your css.
 When it has three asterisks, it will be parsed as YAML data.
-The properties `title`, `section` and `example` are required by the default template, but when using your own you can add all the things you would like. (like browser support, media query etc...)
+The properties `title`, `section` and `example` are required by the default template, but when using your own you can add all the things you would like. (like browser support, media query etc...).
+Example can be a string or an array.

 ````css
 body {